 What did you write down while you’re reading this article?

 You got out of bed this morning, right?

 Congratulations.
-You survived this fucking hard thing called LIFE.
+You survived this hard thing called LIFE.
 Be proud of yourself.
 Everything you do after getting out of bed is a win.